awslabs/crossplane-on-eks/bootstrap/terraform-fully-private/README.md

 # EKS Cluster bootstrap with Terraform for Crossplane

 This example deploys the following components
-- Creates a new sample VPC, Two Private Subnets and Two Public Subnets
+- Creates a new sample VPC with Two Private Subnets and the required VPC Endpoints
-- Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with one managed node group
 - Crossplane Add-on to EKS Cluster
 - Upbound AWS Provider for Crossplane